Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Introduction

-Particularly nice examples are provided by \emph{Schottky flag manifolds}, obtained from free Anosov subgroups of $\PGL{3}$ which are Schottky in a natural sense defined in \cite[\S 1.3.1]{mion-mouton_geometrical_2022}.
+A rich class of examples are provided by \emph{Schottky flag manifolds}, obtained from free Anosov subgroups of $\PGL{3}$ which are Schottky in a natural sense defined in \cite[\S 1.3.1]{mion-mouton_geometrical_2022}.
 Building up on the latter, Theorem \ref{theoremintro-Kleinianconnectedsum} yields the following examples of Kleinian flag manifolds (see Corollary \ref{corollary-newKleinianexamples}). \begin{corollaryintro} Let $M$ and $N$ be two Schottky flag manifolds, and $B_M$, $B_N$ be two $\alpha-\beta$ bouquets of circles contained in the respective fundamental domains of $M$ and $N$.
-There exists then a flag surgery of $M$ and $N$ above $B_M$ and $B_N$, which is a Kleinian flag manifold. \end{corollaryintro}
+There exists then a flag surgery of $M$ and $N$ along $B_M$ and $B_N$, which is a Kleinian flag manifold. \end{corollaryintro}